Shareholder challenges Ryman board, plans FMA complaint

 His concerns date back some years to around 2016.

-Today, he also challenged whether 411 of the 419 units were actually completed when the company issued those numbers in a half-year result.
+Today, he also challenged whether 411 of the 419 units were actually completed in the year's second-half when the company issued those numbers in a full-year result.
 Yet he had visited sites and it wasn't true, he said.
 Positions were overstated, he said.

 Higgins, referring to what was built, said "descriptions could be improved" but Ryman was complying with accounting standards.